fedekunze/specs/insurance/insurance.md

 ## Proposal: Slashing Insurance

-The proposed solution for this problem is creating an in-protocol insurance mechanism that refunds delegators in the event of slashing.
+The proposed solution for this problem to create an in-protocol insurance mechanism that refunds delegators in the event of slashing.

 - Validators issue new insurance terms, each of which contain a `Price` (which could be defined in `ATOM` or another coin denomination), `Duration` for which the insurance is active, `SlashingInfractions` for which infractions does the insurance terms apply and the `Coverage` percentage if a slashing occurs.

 - Delegators buy these insurances from validators.
 This insurance is due once the duration period ends.